 - 1. Ensure that appropriate systems are in place to monitor the management of the pension plans. - 2.
-Approve grants of stock options in virtue of the Stock Option Plan. - E. With respect to corporate governance matters - 1.
-Ensure that management manages the Corporation competently and in compliance with applicable legislation, including by making timely disclosure of relevant information regarding the Corporation and making statutory filings. - 2.
+Approve grants of stock options in virtue of the Stock Option Plan.

+E. With respect to corporate governance matters

+- 1. Ensure that management manages the Corporation competently and in compliance with applicable legislation, including by making timely disclosure of relevant information regarding the Corporation and making statutory filings. - 2.
 Review, on a regular basis, corporate governance structures and procedures, including the decisions requiring the approval of the Board. - 3.
 Ensure that a Code of ethics is in place and that it is communicated to the Corporation's employees and enforced. - 4.
-Establish a policy which enables committees of the Board and, subject to the approval of the Human Resources and Corporate Governance Committee, a director, to hire external advisors at the expense of the Corporation when circumstances so require, subject to notification to the Chair of the Board. - 5.
-Review the size and composition of the Board and its committees based on qualifications, skills and personal qualities sought in Board members.
+Review on a regular basis the policies of the Corporation that are under the responsibility of the Board. - 5.
+Establish a policy which enables committees of the Board and, subject to the approval of the Human Resources and Corporate Governance Committee, a director, to hire external advisors at the expense of the Corporation when circumstances so require, subject to notification to the Chair of the Board.

+- 6. Review the size and composition of the Board and its committees based on qualifications, skills and personal qualities sought in Board members.
 Review annually the composition of Board committees and appoint chair of committees.
-Review annually, upon recommendation of the Human Resources and Corporate Governance Committee, the mandates of the Board and of its committees, as well as the position descriptions.

-- 6. Ensure that the effectiveness of the policy on selecting candidates for director positions and on diversity among directors is measured. - 7.
-Approve annually the Board nominees for election by shareholders. - 8.
-Determine the independence of directors annually pursuant to the rules on the independence of directors. - 9.
-Review and approve the Corporation's management proxy circular as well as its annual information form and all documents or agreements requiring its approval. - 10.
-Receive annual confirmation from the Board's various committees that all matters required under their mandate have been covered. - 11.
-Receive the Chair of the Board's report (or the Lead Director's) on the annual assessment of the overall effectiveness of the Board. - 12.
+Review annually, upon recommendation of the Human Resources and Corporate Governance Committee, the mandates of the Board and of its committees, as well as the position descriptions. - 7.
+Ensure that the effectiveness of the policy on selecting candidates for director positions and on diversity among directors is measured. - 8.
+Approve annually the Board nominees for election by shareholders. - 9.
+Determine the independence of directors annually pursuant to the rules on the independence of directors. - 10.
+Review and approve the Corporation's management proxy circular as well as its annual information form and all documents or agreements requiring its approval. - 11.
+Receive annual confirmation from the Board's various committees that all matters required under their mandate have been covered. - 12.
+Receive the Chair of the Board's report (or the Lead Director's) on the annual assessment of the overall effectiveness of the Board. - 13.
 Ensure that the directors have all the support they require in order to fully perform their duties.